HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/hcl_dx_extensions/index.md

 # HCL DX Extensions

-The HCL DX extension for Visual Studio Code Editor provides User Interface experience for DX developers during the development life cycle.
+The HCL DX extension for Visual Studio Code (VS Code) Editor provides User Interface experience for DX developers during the development life cycle.
 This will help boost DX developers efficiency by enabling them to do shorter coding cycles between local editing events to server rendering and validation.

 For v1.0.0 of this tool, we will cover real time sync of WebDAV based DX themes between local and server environments.

-## Pre-requisites
+## Prerequisites

-Before installing the extension, ensure the following pre-requisites are met:
+Before installing the extension, make sure the following prerequisites are met:

 - VS Code 1.80.0 or higher
 - [DXClient 1.23.0 or higher](https://opensource.hcltechsw.com/digital-experience/CF214/extend_dx/development_tools/dxclient/)